-Our results on a semi-industrial scale show that HYBRIT enables a radical step towards eliminating $CO_2$ emissions from iron and steel production.
+Our results on a semi-industrial scale show that HYBRIT enables a radical step change towards eliminating CO2 emissions from iron and steel production.

-A large number of trials at the pilot plants for direct reduction and electrical arc furnace melting have provided experimental results so that CO2 emissions for different process options can be compared in a selected area of the value chain (direct reduction to melting in EAF).
+A large number of trials at the pilot plants for direct reduction and electrical arc furnace meltning have provided experimental results to compare CO2 emissions for different process options.
 Representative examples are the following:

-- Direct reduction of iron ore pellets using hydrogen only.
+- 1 Direct reduction of iron ore pellets using hydrogen only.
 Biocarbon is fed to the electric arc furnace during the melting of the sponge iron.
 This is the main option of the HYBRIT process. - 2.
 Direct reduction of iron ore pellets using hydrogen only, but the sponge iron is carburised after the reduction step using, for example, natural gas.